Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: A priori bounds for exploration trees and loop ensembles

 for all $\P \in \Sigma_\disc$. \end{itemize} and there exists a positive number $\alpha, \alpha'>0$ such that the following claims hold \begin{itemize} \item if for each $r>0$, $M_r$ is the minimum of all $m$ such that each $\rndbran \in \rndttr$ can be split into $m$ segments of diameter less or equal to $r$, then there exists a random variable $K(\rndttr)$ such that $K$ is a tight random variable for the family $\Sigma_\disc$ and

-for all $r>0$. \item All branches of $\rndttr$ can be jointly parametrized so that they are all $\alpha'$-H\"older continuous and the H\"older norm can be bounded by a random variable $K'(\rndttr)$ such that $K'$ is a tight random variable for the family $\Sigma_\disc$. \end{itemize} In particular, these conclusions hold for the FK Ising exploration tree. \end{theorem}
+for all $r>0$. \item All branches of $\rndttr$ can be jointly parametrized so that they are all $\alpha'$-H\"older continuous and the H\"older norm can be bounded by a random variable $K'(\rndttr)$ such that $K'$ is a tight random variable for the family $\Sigma_\disc$. \end{itemize} \end{theorem}

 The theorem highlights the importance of probability bounds on multiple crossings of annuli.
 Each of the claims have their own applications below although they are closely related, see \cite{Aizenman:1999dt}.